torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 ethtool
 -------
-The driver utilizes the ethtool interface for driver configuration and diagnostics, as well as displaying statistical information.
+The driver utilizes the ethtool interface for driver configuration and diagyesstics, as well as displaying statistical information.
 The latest ethtool version is required for this functionality.
 Download it at: https://www.kernel.org/pub/software/network/ethtool/

 FCoE
 ----
 The ixgbe driver supports Fiber Channel over Ethernet (FCoE) and Data Center Bridging (DCB).
-This code has no default effect on the regular driver operation.
+This code has yes default effect on the regular driver operation.
 Configuring DCB and FCoE is outside the scope of this README.
 Refer to http://www.open-fcoe.org/ for FCoE project information and contact ixgbe-eedc@lists.sourceforge.net for DCB information.